Life can be confusing.

 That is sufficient reason to consider his book.
-Self-Esteem determines how we operate in the workplace, with whom we are likely to fall in love and how much we are likely to achieve.
+Self-esteem determines how we operate in the workplace, with whom we would fall in love, and how much we will achieve.

-If The Secret was an impassioned appeal to believe in yourself, The Six Pillars is action-based psychological principles to trust your mind.
+Where The Secret was an impassioned appeal to believe in yourself, The Six Pillars gives you psychological principles to trust your mind.

 3. The 7 Habits of Highly Effective People (by Stephen Covey)

 This one was published the year I was born, sweet!

 Unfortunately, these are not 7 quick-fixes but 7 lifelong habits to grow into independent individuals and, finally, into interdependent individuals (with mutually beneficial relationships).

 Fortunately, these 7 habits are effective in achieving personal and professional goals.
 Time magazine included it on its, ‘25 Most Influential Business Management Books.’

 Life Lesson: success comes from values (integrity, patience, etc.), not from techniques (smile more, dress nice, etc.)